riverbed/Riverbed-Community-Toolkit/Aternity/README.md

-# Aternity Tech-Community
+# Riverbed-Community-Toolkit

-The Aternity Tech-Community is there: https://github.com/riverbed/Riverbed-Community-Toolkit, it provides technical contributions that help customers, partners and engineers to customize and leverage Aternity DEM products.
+The Riverbed-Community-Toolkit is there: https://github.com/riverbed/Riverbed-Community-Toolkit, it provides technical contributions that help customers, partners and engineers to customize and leverage Aternity DEM products.
 For example: custom scripts, custom synthetic test, cookbooks, howtos for OpenTelemetry, APM instrumentation, User Journey Intelligence, EUEM and more.

 Please visit and contribute!